cxa-unique/De-Ranker/README.md

 into the whole corpus: `simulate_textual_noise.py`.
 Before using it, you need to install `TextFlint`, `spaCy` and `NLTK` toolkits.

-Other code and instructions for the training of De-Ranker will release soon.
+Other code and instructions for model training will come soon.

 ## Resources
 ### Synthetic Noisy Data: